paraskevasleivadaros/paraskevasleivadaros/README.md

 👨‍🏭 I'm Paraskevas, a CloudOps Engineer at [DigitalOcean](https://digitalocean.com) from Athens, Greece currently based in Amsterdam!

 #### ✨ About me
-ℹ️ Learn about me at [paraskevasleivadaros.github.io](https://paraskevasleivadaros.github.io)
+🧠 I'm interested in Neuromorphic Computing ℹ️ Learn about me at [paraskevasleivadaros.github.io](https://paraskevasleivadaros.github.io)
 📫 Send me a mail at [paraskevasleivadaros@gmail.com](mailto:paraskevasleivadaros@gmail.com)
-🧠 I'm interested in Neuromorphic Computing and Robotics
 🎓 I hold a [Bachelor’s degree in Computer Science](https://dept.aueb.gr/en/cs) 🖥️ from [Athens University of Economics and Business](https://aueb.gr/en)
 🌱 I’m currently in the final stages of my [Master's degree in Information Studies: Data Science (track)](https://uva.nl/shared-content/programmas/en/masters/information-studies-data-science/data-science.html) 📊🧑‍🔬 at the [University of Amsterdam](https://uva.nl/en)